 MHP Notes are stated at amounts due from customers, net of allowance for loan losses.
 The Company determines the allowance by considering several factors including the aging of the past due balance, the customer's payment history, and the Company's previous loss history.
 The Company establishes an allowance reserve composed of specific and general reserve amounts.
-The allowance for loan losses on MHP notes was \$0 as of December 31, 2018 and 2017, respectively.
+There were minimal past due balances on the MHP Notes as December 31, 2020 and 2019 and no charge offs were recorded for MHP Notes for the years ended December 31, 2020 and 2019, respectively.
+Allowance for loan loss is considered immaterial and accordingly no provision is recorded against the MHP Notes as of December 31, 2020 and 2019.